NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 ===========

 The Gaea login nodes have a similar architecture to the compute nodes.
-Each compute cluster, C5 and C6, have a dedicated set of login nodes.
+Each compute cluster has a dedicated set of login nodes.

 +----------------------+----------------------------+--------------------+
 | Host Names           | Node Configuration         | Associated Compute |